dcecile/forks-in-the-road/README.md

 1. Run `bin/guard` to start continuous testing
 2. Change a source or test file, and the relevant tests will run automatically
-3. Run `bin/rubocop` to check the Ruby style of all files
+3. Run `bin/rubocop` to check all Ruby style/patterns
 4. Run `bin/rails server` to start up Rails
 5. Visit http://localhost:3000 to view the app